defnotkevz/zettelkasten/xWord Revamp.md

 - Generate appropriate replies to customer queries
 - Summarize long product descriptions for better understanding
 - Respond to a multitude of customer queries faster

+### All in one tool for the Content Creator in you